Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,2:177,"Righteousness is not in turning your faces towards the east or the west.
 Rather, the righteous are those who believe in Allah, the Last Day, the angels, the Books, and the prophets; who give charity out of their cherished wealth to relatives, orphans, the poor, ˹needy˺ travelers, beggars, and for freeing captives; who establish prayer, pay alms-tax, and keep the pledges they make; and who are patient in times of suffering, adversity, and in ˹the heat of˺ battle.
 It is they who are true ˹in faith˺, and it is they who are mindful ˹of Allah˺."]

-Look at this verse.
-Allah begins with belief.
-Then He moves to generosity — giving to relatives, orphans, the poor.
-Then establishing prayer, keeping promises, patience in hardship.
-All of it is the shape of a character — a person whose heart is soft to others, whose word is reliable, whose patience holds under pressure.
+Look at the shape.
+Belief, generosity, prayer, keeping promises, patience — all of it is the shape of a character: heart soft to others, word reliable, patience holding under pressure.

 The Prophet ﷺ said: